 Meanings of Insecurity

 Insecurity refers to a feeling of uncertainty, anxiety, or lack of self-assurance.
 It may relate to personal self-esteem, relationships, job stability, or overall life situations.
-It can also indicate an unsafe or unstable environment.
+It can also indicate that the surrounding environment feels unsafe or unstable.

 Definition

 Insecurity is defined as the state of being unsure, unconfident, or unsafe.
-It includes emotional doubt in one’s worth or abilities and can also mean a lack of protection or certainty in external conditions.
+It includes emotional doubt about one’s worth or abilities, and it can also mean a lack of certainty in external conditions.

 Etymology

 “Insecurity” originates from the Latin word insecurus, meaning “unsafe” or “unprotected.”
-It is composed of the prefix in- (not) and securus (secure).
-The word came into English use in the 17th century to describe both emotional and physical instability.
+It is formed from the prefix in- (not) plus securus (secure).
+The word entered English in the 17th century, initially describing instability in physical conditions and later expanding to emotional and social uncertainty.

 Example Sentences